Naman-Tulsyan/Facebook-Clone/README.md

 ## Usage
 After setting up the project:

-- Development: Use npm run dev to start a local server.
+- Development: Use npm run start to start a local server.
-- Production: Use npm run build to build the project for production.

 ## Contributing